simonokeefe/my-local-school/generate-victorian-schools-layer.md

 # Generate Victorian Schools Layer

+This document describes how to obtain the location of all Victorian schools from the Victorian Department of Education and Training website findmyschool.vic.gov.au and create a map layer file that can be used in GIS software.

+## Background

 The Victorian Department of Education and Training website findmyschool.vic.gov.au contains a map that shows the locations of all Victorian schools.
 However this school data is not available in an open format, making it hard to use for enquiry and analysis purposes.

 *(The Department has published a list of schools at https://discover.data.vic.gov.au/dataset/school-locations-time-series, but this data is incomplete and out of date.)*

 ## Data Contents

-Within the contents of a .js file on the findmyschool.vic.gov.au website are the details of 1774 schools.
+Within the contents of a `.js` file on the findmyschool.vic.gov.au website are the details of 1774 schools.

 Example school: